 If you’re an international student, living on campus will also allow you to immerse yourself in American culture, master conversational English, and form strong friendships with people from around the world.

-An advantage of Keuka’s program is the graduate learning community of which you’ll be a part.
+An advantage of Keuka College’s program is the graduate learning community of which you’ll be a part.
 Although the courses you take and the professors you have will change every 8 weeks, you’ll stay with the same group of students for the entire program.

 Together, you’ll spend the days studying, the evening sitting up debating economic theory, and learning about each other’s language and culture.
-And at Keuka, it’s not uncommon to be invited to the occasional dinner at the home of one of your professors, enjoy lunch with the college president, and go on educational trips to places such as New York City; Washington, DC; and Niagara Falls.
+And at Keuka College, it’s not uncommon to be invited to the occasional dinner at the home of one of your professors, enjoy lunch with the college president, and have the opportunity to travel with classmates during breaks to places such as New York City; Washington, DC; and Niagara Falls.

-At Keuka, we call this the cohort model, which mirrors the real world, and it provides you with the cross-cultural teamwork and collaborative skills necessary to lead in the 21st century.
+At Keuka College, we call this the cohort model, which mirrors the real world, and it provides you with the cross-cultural teamwork and collaborative skills necessary to lead in the 21st century.